Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Derivation of the Fisher Information Matrix

 Since the focus of this paper is on modeling of historical observations via observation distributions, we will focus on the case where $\prm$ describes the observation distributions.
 In this case, we have

 where $\Cov_{P^{(\prm)}}$ is the covariance according to the posterior and $\potp$ is the negative log-likelihood given by

-Thus, to compute the FIM, we compute the derivative of $\potp$ with respect to each observation parameter (the ``score'') and then compute the covariance of each pair of scores, which we approximate using the observations associated with the approximate posterior samples generated as described in \cref{sec:results}.
-Since the individual distributions making up $\mob$ are assumed to be independent as described in \cref{sec:1852llh}, the derivatives can be computed separately for each observation distribution.
-We now consider each type of observation distribution listed in \cref{tab:perturb}.
+Thus, to compute the FIM, we compute the derivative of $\potp$ with respect to each observation parameter (the ``score'') and then compute the covariance of each pair of scores, which we approximate using the observations associated with the approximate posterior samples.
+Since the individual distributions making up $\mob$ are assumed to be independent, the derivatives can be computed separately for each observation distribution.
+We now consider each type of observation distribution used to construct the posterior distributions in this article.